anycode/location_form_field/README.md

-# form_builder_map_field
+# form_map_field

-Map Input Field for flutter_form_builder package.
+Map Input Field for Flutter Forms.
 Used to select coordinates on a map.

 ## Setup